James R. Lewis (scholar): Reception

 In 2018, Lewis authored Falun Gong: Spiritual Warfare and Martyrdom.
 The book covers various aspects of the group, focusing primarily on the more controversial teachings of the Falun Gong and its leader Li Hongzhi, including the group's pattern of targeting critics and Lewis's changing opinions on the group.
 Reviewer Huang Chao praised the book, positively comparing it to David Ownby's work on the group, Falun Gong and the Future of China, which Chao argued downplayed negative aspects of the Falun Gong.
 He said that Lewis's book was important in correcting these weaknesses "by highlighting these aspects without degenerating into an anti-cult diatribe."
-Chao did criticize Lewis's treatment of Hongzhi's "self-aggrandizing assertions", which he thought was overly lengthy and did not contribute much to the stated purpose of the book (the violent side of the group), though he described his criticisms of the book overall as "relatively minor".
+Chao criticized Lewis's treatment of Hongzhi's "self-aggrandizing assertions", which he thought was overly lengthy and did not contribute much to the stated purpose of the book (the violent side of the group), though he described his criticisms of the book overall as "relatively minor".

 Another reviewer, Heather Kavan, praised the book for its content and style.
 Kavan argued that supporters of the group may find the book "confronting", saying that though Lewis did not support the treatment of the group, he did not whitewash the harmful beliefs of the group; she noted the book could have been subtitled "Why it is unwise to join Falun Gong."

 Lewis edited Enlightened Martyrdom: The Hidden Side of Falun Gong (2019), alongside Huang Chao.
 Lewis argues in the book's final chapter that due to the media strategies of the group, they were presented largely sympathetically, but the tides were turning and they would soon be viewed as a dangerous group.
 Reviewer Carole M. Cusack recommended the book, though described the chapters as "of uneven quality".
 She described the book as timely due to the change in public opinion of the group at the time of its publication, with more coverage of the leader and the group's beliefs instead of previously sympathetic stories.

 Personal life and death

-Lewis was married to Evelyn Oliver, who he met circa 1990 at a psychology and astrology conference.
+Lewis was married to Evelyn Oliver, whom he met circa 1990 at a psychology and astrology conference.
 Before ever meeting him, she had bought his first book, Yoga for Couples.
 Oliver was his business partner in his encyclopedia-writing efforts.
 They had three daughters.

-Lewis died on October 11, 2022 in the United States, after suffering a cardiac arrest from respiratory failure.
+Lewis died on October 11, 2022, in the United States, after suffering a cardiac arrest from respiratory failure.